 The FYR Macedonian authorities later took Khaled to Skopje airport, where he was handed over to a US Central Intelligence Agency (CIA) “rendition” team, who beat, stripped, shackled and sodomised him.

 Khaled was then put on a plane and flown from Skopje to Afghanistan.

 Upon arrival, Khaled was driven to a secret CIA-run prison used for high-level terror suspects.
 He was held in a squalid cell for over four months and periodically interrogated.
 In protest at his confinement, Khaled went on a 37-day hunger strike.

 Germany investigated Khaled’s case, later issuing warrants for thirteen CIA agents who were allegedly involved in the “rendition” operation.
-North Macedonia refused to investigate his complaints.
+FYR Macedonia refused to investigate his complaints.